How does downsampling affect needle electromyography signals? A generalisable workflow for understanding downsampling effects on high-frequency time series: Introduction

 Needle electromyography (nEMG) is a diagnostic technique for neuromuscular disorders (NMDs).
 NMDs are diseases affecting muscles, nerves or motor neurons that cause weakness or sensory deficits~\cite{preston_electromyography_2020}.
 Timely and accurate diagnosis of NMDs is becoming more important as more treatments for various NMDs are rapidly emerging~\cite{chiapparoli_glance_2022, lehmann_chronic_2019, miller_trial_2022}.
 During nEMG examination, a needle electrode is inserted into the muscle to evaluate its electrical activity at rest and during voluntary contraction.
 Interpretation of the nEMG is performed in real-time by a clinical neurophysiologist through audio-visual assessment of the signal~\cite{dumitru_electrodiagnostic_2001}.
 Even with adequate training and expertise, the interpretation of nEMG signals remains inherently subjective, varies across medical centres and can potentially result in limited agreement among different clinicians~\cite{narayanaswami_critically_2016}.

-To address these limitations, several studies have developed machine learning (ML) approaches to support or automate nEMG interpretation~\cite{de_jonge_artificial_2024}.
+To improve the objectivity and reproducibility of nEMG interpretation, quantitative nEMG approaches have been investigated for several decades \cite{stalbergOutliersWayDetect1994, stashukDecompositionQuantitativeAnalysis1999, sonooNewAttemptsQuantify2002, dohertyDecompositionbasedQuantitativeElectromyography2003}.
+These approaches aim to characterise motor unit action potentials and interference patterns using mathematically derived descriptors that support diagnostic decision-making.
+More recently, machine learning (ML) techniques have been increasingly developed to automate or assist nEMG interpretation ~\cite{de_jonge_artificial_2024}.
+Both conventional feature-based ML methods and deep learning approaches have demonstrated promising performance in distinguishing normal, neuropathic, and myopathic nEMG ~\cite{noderaDeepLearningWaveform2019, yoo_residual_2022, tannemaat_distinguishing_2023}.
 Feature-based ML approaches, in particular, offer superior explainability compared to deep learning approaches and have shown promising results in neurophysiological applications~\cite{de_jonge_artificial_2024, tannemaat_distinguishing_2023, hosseini_review_2021}.

 The drawback of these feature-based ML approaches, however, is the need for extensive feature extraction before classification.
 Together with the high temporal resolution of nEMG signals, this poses a computational challenge and hinders (near) real-time analysis and, thus, clinical implementation.

 A possible strategy to mitigate this issue is to reduce the temporal resolution of the signal by using downsampling before applying feature extraction methods.
 However, downsampling introduces another trade-off: reducing the temporal resolution is only appropriate when the essential (diagnostic) information embedded in the signal is preserved.